course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 # 3.Method

-- Still need to extend this part, but it gives a general idea of what I think would be nice to look into.
-Do not see this as final.
-For the data prep, we must also look into heteroskedasticity, missing values, etc.

 For this project, we will grab data from the InsideAirbnb project.
 More specifically, we will use listing scraping data, which we will prepare for analysis in RStudio.
 The project is managed on Github.
-To test if the price per night has a significant effect on accomodation ratings, we will employ a linear model.
+To test if the price per night has a significant effect on accomodation ratings, we will employ a regression analysis based on a linear model.
+This will allow us to look into the relationship better and lets us include control variables.
 This linear model will have the following variables.

 Dependent variable:
   Review_score_rating